MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 Typically, you'll probably want to run the suite for multiple sessions at the same time.
 In that case, after you configure the suite, use the **Start** action.
 However, if you want to do lighter weight testing, for example, if your suite will send a lot of calls to your SQL server and you want to test that, you can choose **Start in Single Run mode** to run the suite for a single session.

 ## Running in the Background and Foreground
+On the suite lines, the **Run in Foreground** check box lets you speed up run when you're in single run mode.
+When you run a suite in the foreground, settings for user delays, number of users, and iterations are disregarded.

+Use run in foreground if you want to run the suite in single run mode.
+You can also use it in combination with background tasks, but that will run each session individually.
+You can only run one session in the foreground.
+Used only for one user, such as a warehouse manager who makes reservations. <!--this seems like it needs something-->

-To limit the impact on performance, uou can run only one suite in the foreground.
-If your suite has multiple lines, and you choose to run in single mode, only one line will be run at a time. <!--this seems like it needs something-->
+To limit the impact on performance, you can run only one suite in the foreground.
+If your suite has multiple lines, and you choose to run in single mode, only one line will be run at a time.

 ## Configuring a suite
 The settings to configure a suite depend on the environment that you want to simulate.
 The following steps provide an example for testing multiple sessions, but they also apply if you want to do a single run.
 We'll configure a test suite for scenario with the following stats: